quinn-dougherty/ceatask-april2021/JOURNAL.md

 - I ended up running the Black autoformatter
 - To be honest, this would run a lot better if the `@property` decorator was used liberally in the class.
 Running out of time to perform that refactor though given that the tests call those properties raising the "integer is not callable" error.
 - I succeeded at the test cases in the structure-preserving `split_at` implementation **but only because the test cases were not exhaustive enough**.
 I'm going to dump the last 20 minutes into rebalancing tho, so that's as far as I get with it.
+- BTW, it looks like the provided `rotate_left` and `rotate_right` functions are set to fail when passed leaves.

+## 17:02, 10 minutes to go
+- looks like I'm not gonna solve rebalancing, but my attempt feels _really_ close.